Octopus card: Balance enquiries, reloading and refunds

-Octopus Administrative Fee

-Since 1 October 2020, Octopus has charged a HK$15 Inactive Octopus Administrative Fee each year for customers aged 18 – 59 without a concession.

-Once the whole balance is deducted, the card is decommissioned and cannot be reactivated.
-On-Loan Adult Octopus cards issued since 1 October 2017 that have not had any add value or payment transaction for three years become an Inactive Octopus.

 Types of cards

 There are two main types of Octopus card (On-Loan and Sold), and two less common types (Airport Express Tourist and MTR Airport Staff).

 Main types of cards

 On-Loan cards

 On-Loan cards are issued for use in day-to-day functions, primarily for fare payment in transport systems.
 They are further classified into Child, Adult, Elder, and Personalised categories, with the first three based on age and different amounts of fare concession.
 With the exception of the Personalised cards, On-Loan cards are anonymous; no personal information, bank account, or credit card details are stored on the card, and no identification is required for the purchase of these cards.
 If an owner loses a card, only the stored value and the deposit of the card are lost.
 On-Loan Octopus cards may be purchased at all MTR stations, the KMB Customer Service Centre, New World First Ferry (NWFF) Octopus Service Centres, and the New World First Bus (NWFB) Customer Service Centre.
 A student on-loan Octopus Card was initially issued, but was discontinued in 2005.